-As evidenced by recent sharp moves in markets, global markets are characterised by uncertainty, with polarised views on the direction of travel of the global economy and its various constituent parts (ranging from recession, to stagflation through to hyperinflation).
-There is little in the way of broad consensus, other than that interest rates would appear to be set to remain lower for longer and that further periods of market volatility seem likely to prevail.
+As evidenced by recent market disruptions and associated volatility, global markets are characterised by uncertainty, with polarised views on the direction of travel of the global economy and its various constituent parts (ranging from recession, to stagflation through to hyperinflation).
+There is little in the way of broad consensus, other than that interest rates would appear to be set to remain lower for longer and that further periods of volatility seem likely to prevail.
 As illustrated in Figures 1 and 2, global markets have, as a whole, had a good run during the last five years and they seem to have shrugged off concerns about China and Brexit earlier this year.
-Despite recent setbacks, global market valuations have recovered with trailing price to earnings ratios (P/E ratios) trading towards the top end of the five- year ranges (see Figure 2 below).
-This may sound a note of caution for some and could encourage investors to look for assets that are less correlated with traditional equity markets.
+Despite recent setbacks, global market valuations have recovered with trailing P/E ratios trading towards the top end of the five- year ranges (see Figure 2 below).
+This may sound a note of caution for some and gives some weight to the argument that concerned investors should be looking for assets less correlated with traditional equity markets.

 In comparison, emerging and frontier markets have made progress during the last five years but, reflecting both concerns over China as well as a perceived higher risk in an uncertain world, the advances of these markets have been significantly below that of more developed markets.

-Furthermore, whilst developed and emerging market valuations are significantly above their five-year averages, frontier markets remain broadly in line (see Figure 2 for illustration).
+Furthermore, whilst developed and emerging market valuations are significantly above their five-year averages, frontier markets remain broadly inline.
 They also look attractive when set against fixed income securities.